 More and more men are embracing the beauty of their natural hair.
 From stunning braids to Bantu knots, there are many ways to show off natural hair.
-One of the most popular styles is twists.
+One of the most popular styles is twisting.

 Twist hairstyles are unique because they work well on women and look amazing on men’s hair.
 The style offers a ton of versatility in the twist itself and the cuts and fades that the twists can pair with.